STANDARD TERMS AND CONDITIONS FOR SUPPLY OF GOODS TO CUSTOMERS

-9.3 Nothing in these Terms and Conditions shall exclude or limit the liability of the Supplier for:
+9.3 Nothing in these Conditions shall limit or exclude the Supplier’s liability for:

-9.3.1 Death or personal injury caused by the negligence of the Supplier, its agents or employees; and/or
+9.3.1 death or personal injury caused by its negligence, or the negligence of its employees, agents or subcontractors (as applicable);

-9.7 Goods are intended for use in the UK only and the Supplier cannot confirm that the Goods comply with any laws, regulations or other standards applicable outside the UK.
-All Goods are sold in accordance with the manufacturer’s specifications and are subject to any qualifications, representations or instructions contained in the documentation associated with the Goods.
+9.5 Goods are intended for use in the UK only and the Supplier cannot confirm that the Goods comply with any laws, regulations or other standards applicable outside the UK.
+All Goods are sold in accordance with the manufacturer’s specifications and are subject to any qualifications, representations or instructions contained in the documentation associated with the Goods

-11.1 As the majority of products are available upon 24-hour delivery the Customer may only cancel an order by giving the Supplier notice of cancellation within 24 hours of placing such order or prior to receipt of the goods, such notice may be given by phone, mail, fax or email.
+10.1 As the majority of products are available “off the shelf” and upon 24-hour delivery and notified for dispatch immediately upon receipt of order the Customer to avoid the additional costs incurred in handling , restocking, administration charges etc may only cancel an order by giving the Supplier notice of cancellation within 30 minutes of placing such order, such notice may be given by phone or email.
 Where the Customer is in receipt of the goods and wishes to cancel because of an alleged defect with the Goods, they must notify the Supplier of the problem at the time of cancellation and the Customers web site Returns Policy shall apply in respect of such goods